What Greptile Does

 Pricing and Limitations

 The pricing model is straightforward but premium.
-Code reviews are priced at $30 per developer per month with unlimited reviews included, and annual contracts qualify for up to 20% off.
-A 14-day free trial with no credit card required allows teams to evaluate before committing.
-For teams with 10+ developers, this adds up to a meaningful monthly expense, though Greptile argues the ROI is clear: reducing merge time from approximately 20 hours to 1.8 hours and catching three times more bugs than manual review alone.
-Open-source projects may qualify for free usage, which has helped build community goodwill.
+Greptile lists a Pro plan at $30 per seat per month, with unlimited repositories and users but 50 code reviews included per seat; additional code reviews cost $1 each.
+A 14-day free trial allows teams to evaluate before committing, Enterprise is custom-priced, and qualified open-source projects or pre-Series A startups may receive free usage or discounts.
+For teams with 10+ developers or high PR volume, the per-seat plus overage model can become a meaningful monthly expense, though Greptile argues the ROI is clear: reducing merge time from approximately 20 hours to 1.8 hours and catching more bugs than manual review alone.

 The primary limitation is speed.
 Because Greptile performs deep multi-hop analysis across your entire codebase for every PR, reviews take several minutes — a stark contrast to GitHub Copilot's 30-second turnaround or CodeRabbit's relatively fast feedback.
 For teams running rapid iteration cycles where instant feedback matters, this latency can be frustrating.
 The false positive rate, while improved in v4, remains higher than lighter tools.
 Platform support is limited to GitHub and GitLab — teams on Bitbucket or Azure DevOps are currently out of luck, though this represents a significant portion of the enterprise market that Greptile is leaving on the table.